argoproj/argo-events/test/stress/README.md

 - Set up Prometheus metrics monitoring.

-  Follow the [instruction](https://argoproj.github.io/argo-events/metrics/) to set up Prometheus to grab metrics, also make sure the basic Kubenetes metrics like Pod CPU/memory ussage are captured.
+  Follow the [instruction](https://argoproj.github.io/argo-events/metrics/) to set up Prometheus to grab metrics, also make sure the basic Kubernetes metrics like Pod CPU/memory usage are captured.
 Display the metrics using tools like [Grafana](https://grafana.com/).

 - Create the EventSource and Sensor for testing.